 The many species of bees, hornets, and wasps are out in full force.
-Although these stinging insects are crucial to the ecosystem, they can be a nuisance to pedestrians at times.
+Although these stinging insects are crucial to the ecosystem, they can be a nuisance to homeowners.
 Most bees, hornets and wasps sting multiple times, so keeping your home clear of these insects is important.
-There stings pack a potent punch that many Americans are allergic to.
+Their stings pack a potent punch that many people are allergic to.
 It’s important to know what stinging pests you may be dealing with in the near future.

 Carpenter Bees are quite common on Long Island.
 They are often mistaken for Bumble Bees, which are around the same size and are similar in appearance.
 However, the Carpenter Bee is not nearly as social as the Bumble Bee.
 Carpenter Bees are normally ½ to 1 inch in length.
 Carpenter Bees are black and yellow in color.
 Most of the abdomen is black and hairless.
 This is one of the ways to differentiate Carpenter and Bumble Bees because Bumble Bees abdomen is covered in hairs and is mostly yellow in color.
 The male bee, which is most often around humans, is unable to sting.
 The female possesses a stinger but will rarely sting unless it’s agitated or provoked.